HR Excellence in Research Strategy and Action Plan

 The internal regulations represent the main regulations of the institute that, by law, are binding to all employees.
 The internal regulations will be updated in order to account for the weaknesses observed in the gap analysis.

-Adoption of a methodology for recruitment and promotion of the research personnel
+Adoption of internal regulation for recruitment of the research personnel

-At the national level, the recruitment of researchers is regulated by Law no. 183/2024 regarding the statutes of research, development, and innovation personnel.
+At the national level, the recruitment of researchers is regulated by Law no. 183/2024 regarding the charter of research, development, and innovation personnel.
 This law was published on June 12, 2024, replacing the previous corresponding law, which had been in force since 2003.
-Following the new law, the regulation of the procedures for organizing competitions for research positions is to be established through methodological norms approved by a Government decision (Article 21, paragraph (4) of Law no. 183/2024).
-So far, these methodological norms have not been adopted.
-Following the adoption of the new methodological norms, our institute will have to define its methodology for recruitment and promotion of the research personnel, in agreement with the methodological norms.
+Following the new law, a further regulation of the procedures for organizing recruitment for research positions has been established through the methodological norms approved by Government Decision no. 1568/2024.
+Following the adoption of the new methodological norms, our institute will have to define its internal regulation for recruitment, in agreement with the methodological norms.

-The institute methodology for recruitment and promotion of the research personnel will have to be defined in agreement with the new national regulations.
+Through this action, we will adopt the institute’s internal regulation for recruitment, in agreement with the new national regulations, and taking as reference the OTM-R toolkit.
 It will include provisions that will account for the weaknesses observed in the gap analysis.

 OTM-R recruitment toolkit